 - bridge <value> The name of the bridge to which you would like to add the node.
-If this argument is omitted the node will be added for the current bridge. - name <value> The name of the node that should be added. - ivr\addr <value> The node IVR address, i.e. IP address and port of the node. - ivr\maxcalls <value> The maximum number of calls on the IVR for the node.
-The optimal value of this parameter also depends on your WYDE bridge node hardware configuration (the default value: 500). - zone <value> The location zone for the node.
+If this argument is omitted the node will be added for the current bridge. - name <value> The name of the node that should be added. - ivr\addr <value> The node IVR address, i.e. IP address and port of the node. - sip\addr <value> The node SIP address, i.e. IP address and port of the node on which asterisk services (Frontend) should accept (receive) SIP calls.

+- ivr\maxcalls <value> The maximum number of calls on the IVR for the node.
+The optimal value of this parameter also depends on your WYDE bridge node hardware configuration (the default value: 500). - zone <value> The location zone for the node. - active <value> The node active-flag value (True denotes that the node is active and new calls can go to this node, it is default value for new node, False denotes that the node is inactive and new calls cannot go to this node).

-Arguments name and ivr\addr are required.
+Arguments name, ivr\addr and sip\addr are required.
 The arguments can be transferred to this command in any order.